Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

     - Increasing the size of the reservoir network can significantly enhance performance.
 For efficient hyperparameter optimization, you might start with a relatively small network, and then use a larger network combined with the optimized hyperparameters.
     - During hyperparameter optimization, consider setting a shorter prediction length initially and using a broader range of hyperparameters.
 After the initial optimization, in a second round, you can opt for a longer prediction length and narrow down the hyperparameters, focusing around the values obtained in the first round.
     - The reservoir state $r$ should be continuously maintained during both training and testing, and the final reservior state from training is the starting point for testing, to ensure seamless prediction.
+    - Uderstanding the meanings of hyperparameters is beneficial.
+For instance, the value of $\rho$ determines the memory ability of the reservoir, which explains predictions for complex systems like the Mackey-Glass system typically require a large $\rho$.
+In addition, introducing noise to the data for relatively complex tasks can significantly enhance the performance, which can be understood as stochastic resonance (see our work below).

-If you have any questions or any suggestions, please feel free to contact me.
+If you have any questions or any suggestions, please feel free to [contact me](zzhai6@asu.edu).

 <h2>Cite our work</h2>